|Major League Alumni||68|

 Mark Redman was a member of the 1994 Sooners and a 1995 First Round pick of the Minnesota Twins.
 He won 14 games and started game three for the World Series Champion Florida Marlins in 2003.
 Redman was later an AL All-Star with the Kansas City Royals in 2006.

-Five former Sooners played in the majors in 2014, including Jason Bartlett, Greg Dobbs and Garrett Richards along with Chase Anderson and Jackson Williams, who made their MLB debut.
+Six former Sooners played in the majors in 2014, including Jason Bartlett, Greg Dobbs, Daniel McCutchen and Garrett Richards along with Chase Anderson and Jackson Williams, who made their MLB debut.
 Dobbs was a 2008 World Series Champion with the Philadelphia Phillies, defeating fellow Sooner Bartlett and the Tampa Bay Rays.

 OU and the MLB Draft